hjwylde/git-review/README.md

 ### Installing

-Clone down the repository and add the bin folder to your `PATH` environment variable.
+Clone down the repository and add the `bin/` folder to your `PATH` environment variable.

 ```bash
 git clone https://github.com/hjwylde/git-review DESTINATION/